ghassanSaliby123/Guide-to-Git/03-P4merge-Comparing-Branching-Merging-Rebasing/README.md

 --------------------
 ### Install and configure p4merge tool
-After configuring the p4merge tool we can use `git difftool` instead if `git diff`
+After configuring the p4merge tool (as explaineed in the pdf) we can use `git difftool` instead if `git diff`
 ### Comparing the working directory with the staginng area
 `git diff`
 ### Comparing the working directory with the latest commit